polyfy/polylith/readme.md

 ```
 <img src="images/tagging-info-3.png" width="27%">

-...it will pick the second latest release tag.
+...it picks the second latest release tag.

-By executing `git log --pretty=oneline` we can see that the commits are now tagged:
+By executing `git log --pretty=oneline` we can verify that the tags are correctly set:

 ```
 e7ebe683a775ec28b7c2b5d77e01e79d48149d13 (HEAD -> master, tag: v1.2.0, tag: stable-lisa) Created the user and cli bricks. c91fdad4a34927d9aacfe4b04ea2f304f3303282 (tag: v1.1.0) Workspace created.
 ```

-This is used by the CI server to run all tests since previous release, e.g.:
+The `since` parameter is used by the CI server to run all tests since the previous release, e.g.:
 ```
 poly test since:previous-release
 ```

-Valid values for `since` are: `last-stable` (default), `release` and `previous-release`.
+Depending on whether we tag before or after the build, we will choose `release` or `previous-release`.
+If `since` is not given, `last-stable` will be used as default.

 ## Flags